Belton High School Band Faculty

 Assistant Director - Percussion

-Mr. Smith is excited to be starting his first year at Belton High School as an assistant band director/percussion instructor, and is starting his 20th year teaching music in Texas.
+Mr. Smith is excited to be teaching at Belton High School as an assistant band director/percussion instructor, and is starting his 22nd year teaching music in Texas.
 He received his music degree from LSU where he was a member of the symphony, wind ensemble, and was the drumline captain/staff arranger for the famed “Golden Band from Tigerland.”
 After college, he taught for two years at Westfield High School where his responsibilities included private lessons and assisting with the defending state champion Big Red Band percussion section.
 He then spent the next 14 years in Austin at McNeil High School where he conducted the concert band and instructed all aspects of percussion.
 His concert bands received multiple sweepstakes and the percussion section received many best in class awards during his time there.
 He spent the past 4 years teaching at Wells Middle School where he conducted bands and taught all of the brass and percussion.
-In the summers, he works as a clinician for N8 Rhythm and Percussion One for schools all over the state.
-In his spare time he enjoys composing and has music published with Rowloff Productions
+In the summers, he has worked as a clinician for N8 Rhythm and Percussion One for schools all over the state.
+In his spare time he enjoys composing and has music published with Rowloff Productions.

 Mr. Hudnall was born and raised in Nacogdoches, Texas.
 He studied dance performance and choreography at Stephen F Austin State University, achieving one of his major goals by graduating from his hometown university.
 He has performed lead roles in multiple ballets, such as Sleeping Beauty and Firebird.
 He performed with Bluecoats as a color guard member and Black Gold winter guard as a dance soloist.
 He has danced at Alvin Ailey, Steps On Broadway, and many other reputable dance schools across the country.
 Mr. Hudnall has been the color guard director at Trinity HS, Corsicana HS, Navarro College, and Robert E Lee HS.
 He has also choreographed for 19 other color/winter guards including junior high, high school, and independent groups.
-His next major goal is to develop a color guard program that will be nationally competitive.
-He is extremely excited about joining the Marching 100 team and looks forward to a great first year!
+His next major goal is to develop Belton Guard into a nationally competitive program.
+He is thankful to return to Belton HS for a fourth year and looks forward to many more.